 These grades are preliminary and we may adjust them as we learn more about the proposals and their economic effects.
-In addition, TPC will update its Report Card as more information becomes available and as the stimulus bill moves through Congress.
+In addition, TPC will update its Report Card as more information becomes available.

 Note: This paper cites "10-year" revenue estimates but, because significant revenue losses occur in 2009, the 10-year values reported include both the 10-year budget window-2010-2019-and 2009.